raheekhandigitalai/LoadRunner-with-Appium-Example/README.md

-# LoadRunner-with-Appium-Example
+# LoadRunner with Appium Example

-In this example we will look at how we can use LoadRunner to run Performance Tests with Appium against Digital.ai's Continuous Testing platform.
+In this example we will look at how we can use LoadRunner to run Performance Tests with Appium against [Digital.ai's Continuous Testing platform](https://digital.ai/continuous-testing).

 ## Prerequisites